jpmvferreira/gwcatalog/README.md

 A stable version is not yet available, look below on how to install this package.

 ### Development version
-To get the latest commits then you can install this package directly from the development branch:
+If you wish to use this package updated to the latests commits, you can install this package directly from the development branch on this repository using `pip`:
 ```console
 $ pip install -e git+https://github.com/jpmvferreira/gwcatalog.git@dev#egg=gwcatalog
 ```